赋能应用的量子 API

 • Bo Gao and Anthony F. Starace, "Variational principle for high-order perturbations...", Phys.
 Rev. A, 39, 4550 (1989).

 It is difficult and rare to compute perturbations beyond the second order in quantum mechanics.
-I developed variational method to enable both efficient and accurate calculations of high-order perturbations.
-The second paper had results for 12th order perturbation.
-I have not seen a calculation close to that order after almost 40 years since.
+This paper, using our variational method, led to accurate results for up to 12th-order perturbation.
+We have not seen a calculation close to that order after almost 40 years since.
+Let us know if you have seen one.

 • B. Gao, S. Langer, and P. M. Corry, "Application of the time-dependent Green's function...", Int.
 J. Hyperthermia, 11, 267 (1995).

-Not only innovative in math and numerical method but is also one of the earliest C++ applications in production use at William Beaumont Hospital, Royal Oak, Michigan, where BG was a postdoc for 2 years.
+Not only innovative in math and numerical method but is also one of the earliest C++ applications in production use at William Beaumont Hospital, Royal Oak, Michigan, where BG was a postdoc in medical physics for 2 years.

 • Ming Li, Li You, and Bo Gao, "Multichannel quantum-defect theory for ion-atom interactions", Phys.
 Rev. A, 89, 052704 (2014).